 Our signature Lime Vetiver fragrance blends 10 incredible essential oils to create notes that are rich with the heritage of India.
-Here we look in-depth at one of these - Cardamom - and discuss what it can do for you
+Here we look in-depth at Cardamom essential oil and discuss its uses and benefits!

 What is it used for?
 Cardamom has one of the most diverse uses across the essential oils.
 Therapeutically, it offers fantastic support for the digestive system, and can calm nausea and tummy cramps.
 It is also used to help reduce inflammation and pain, to boost circulation and warmth and to clear congestion.

 Will I like it?
 Aromatically, it is a spicy-sweet middle note that blends well other spice oils, citrus oils, wood oils.
 Emotionally it is uplifting, comforting and energizing.